perebaj/jjhandbook/notes/RESTAPI/README.md

 }
 ```

-The struct that was defined above, inside the `service/api/users.go` file, will be used to define the **response** of the API.
+The struct that was defined above, is inside the `service/api/users.go` file, will be used to define the **response** of the API.

-If we are dealing with some database connection, I create different Structs to represent the data that it's being dealt in the diffrent layers of the application.
+If we are dealing with some database connection, I create different Structs to represent the data that is being dealt with by different layers of the application.
 For example:

 ```
 - service